rockcookies/go-validation/README.md

 	Address{Street: "123 Main St", City: "Vienna", State: "VA", Zip: "12345"}, Address{City: "Unknown", State: "NC", Zip: "123"},
 }
-err := validation.Validate(addresses)
+err := validation.ValidateWithContext(context.Background(), addresses)
 fmt.Println(err)
 // Output:
 // 0: (City: cannot be blank; Street: cannot be blank.); 2: (Street: cannot be blank; Zip: must be in a valid format.).
 ```

-When using `validation.ValidateStruct` to validate a struct, the above validation procedure also applies to those struct
+When using `validation.ValidateStructWithContext` to validate a struct, the above validation procedure also applies to those struct
 fields which are map/slices/arrays of validatables.

 #### Each